 Candy has already established the reputation of causing damages to teeth, but many individuals continuously eat candy without realizing how they affect your dental health.

 - Hard Candy: Sucking on hard candy allows the sugars to build up in the mouth and cover teeth with harmful acids.
-Even chewing on hard candy can cause a threat to your teeth by damaging enamel and potentially chipping a piece of your tooth.
+Even chewing on hard candy can cause a threat to your teeth by damaging enamel and potentially chipping or breaking your tooth.

 - Chewy Candy: This includes the gummy-like candy, as well as treats that have caramel inside.
 These candies typically get stuck between your teeth and allow for the sugars and acids to wreak havoc.